SlenderFox/HeatStreetTalentsRevival/ideas.md

 - Swinging is basically impossible to implement.
 - Ground slam follows in suit.
 - Probably can be reserved entirely for the portal.
+- Detonator, slowly rolls towards players.
+Uses ult when close then immediately dies dealing damage to enemies around him.
+- Could be good for bunker busting.
 ##### Zarya
 - Is projected barrier possible?
 - Could support a boss enemy or be a boss enemy herself.